2015 Russian submarine wreck discovery: Find

 On 28 July 2015, a statement was released by the Swedish Armed Forces public relations office that stated that analysis of the video footage and other evidence indicated that the wreck was "most likely" that of the Imperial Russian Navy Som-class submarine Som (Сомъ).
 Som sank with all hands on active service in 1916 after a collision with the steamship Ångermanland in the Sea of Åland, somewhere between Arholma and the Svartklubben lighthouse.
 According to several sources who previously worked with submarine analyses for the Swedish Armed Forces, the location of the submarine had been known for at least one year.

 As of 28 July 2015, the Swedish Armed Forces considered the wreck to be of historical or marine archaeological interest rather than military, and handed over the case to the Ministry for Foreign Affairs.
 The ministry consequently informed the Russian embassy in Stockholm.

 Ocean X Team

 The Ocean X diving group is a privately owned salvage operator not affiliated with the Swedish military.
-It previously found an American Boeing B-17 Flying Fortress in 1992, and 2,400 bottles of 1907 champagne in 1994.
+It previously found an American Boeing B-17 Flying Fortress in 1992, and 2,400 bottles of 1907 Heidsieck & Co champagne in 1994.

 The wreck was discovered by using an ROV (remote operated vehicle) called V8 Sii from Ocean Modules in Åtvidaberg.
 The ROV was equipped with a grapple, a video camera and a Blueview sonar made by Teledyne.